Skip to product information

 If anything could

-compensate for their absence and that of
+to compensate for your absence and that

 (?)
 D. Laura would be

-of the concepts comes together to
+the concepts come together

-the generosity of the application.
+The generosity of the application.

-Better than anything would be to have
+The best thing of all would be to have

 the author and the work: but ca

-The work remains, as a reminder.
+The artwork remains as a memento.

 to the friends who are here